Oils For Cooking and Baking

 Margarine that is trans fat free (listed as partially hydrogenated oil) and that has fewer than 2 grams of saturated fat (unhealthy) per serving is healthier than butter or margarine that has trans fats or has more than 2 grams of saturated fat per serving.
 Heart healthy margarines are usually soft and are sold in a tub instead of in stick form.

-Choose non-fat (skim) or low-fat (1%) milk, which has less saturated fat than reduced fat (2%) or whole milk.
+Choose non-fat (skim) or low-fat (1%) milk more often than whole milk or 2% milk.
+Nonfat or low-fat milk has less saturated fat than reduced fat (2%) or whole milk.
+Whole milk or 2% yogurt is good in moderation because the fat can help you feel full for longer.

 Cheeses that say low-fat, reduced-fat or part-skim are tasty alternatives that have less saturated fat (unhealthy).

-Nonfat (0%) Greek yogurt is a healthy snack and a good alternative for sour cream.
+Try plain or Greek yogurt that is nonfat or has fewer than 10g of total sugar as a healthy snack and a good alternative for sour cream.

 Grains and Beans